makerdao/governance-manual/parameters/param-debt-auction-delay.md

 **Why decrease this parameter?**

-The Debt Auction Delay might be decreased if it is felt that it is taking too long for Debt Auctions to commence, leaving the system undercollateralized.
+The Debt Auction Delay might be decreased if it is taking too long for Debt Auctions to commence, leaving the system undercollateralized for longer than acceptable.

 ## Considerations